Immunization Requirement & Records

 Obtaining copies of immunization Records

-If you attended Nassau Community College prior to the Fall 2011 semester, you may request an Immunization Record by completing the request for an Immunization Record form.
-There is a $5 fee for a copy of your Immunization record.
-We do NOT fax records out.
-A copy of your immunization can be mailed to your home address or handed to you.
-We STRONGLY suggest that you call Student Health Office at 516.572.7123 to confirm that we have your record on file prior to submitting payment to Bursar.
+If you attended Nassau Community College and need a copy of your immunization records, you may request an immunization transcript by completing the Immunization Record request form.
+Click here: http://www.ncc.edu/campusservices/health_services/NCC_IMMUN_TRAN_webform.pdf There is a $5 fee for a copy of your Immunization record.
+Student Health Office does NOT fax or e-mail immunization transcripts out.
+A copy of your immunization can be mailed to your home address or you can pick up from Student Health.
+We STRONGLY suggest that you call Student Health Office at (516) 572-7123 to confirm that we have your immunization record on file prior to submitting payment to the Bursar.

 Request made by mail: